MicrosoftDocs/cpp-docs/docs/mfc/message-handlers.md

 Writing message handlers accounts for a large proportion of your work in writing a framework application.
 This article family describes how the message-processing mechanism works.

 What does the handler for a message do It does whatever you want done in response to that message.
-You can create the handlers by using the Properties window of the class, and then fill in the handler's code using the source code editor.
+You can create the handlers by using the [Class Wizard](reference/mfc-class-wizard.md) of the class, and then fill in the handler's code using the source code editor.

 You can use all of the facilities of Microsoft Visual C++ and MFC to write your handlers.
 For a list of all classes, see [Class Library Overview](../mfc/class-library-overview.md) in the *MFC Reference*.